 5. Always attach a cover letter with the resume:

 Lastly, a resume without a cover letter is not going to get you even an entry to the job profile.

-It is essential for you to attach a cover letter with your resume.
-It is professionally important for the Japanese work culture.
+You need to attach a cover letter with your resume.
+It is professionally important for Japanese work culture.